School Violence Restraining Orders in California

 A judge can order an abusive person to:

-- Not have firearms or ammunition
+- Not have firearms, ammunition, or body armor

 Who can ask for a school violence restraining order?